Aquarius Dignitus: Russian Navy Service

-Flag
+Flag dispute

 The vessel was flagged under the flag of convenience Gibraltar since February 2018.
 She was registered as a research and survey vessel, which subsequently led to administrative issues.
 On 6 August 2018 the Gibraltar Maritime Administration issued a "notice of removal" for the Aquarius, because she was registered as a survey vessel, but used as a rescue ship.
 As a result, the ship was warned that she would be removed from Gibraltar registry.
 Thence, the ship's operators approached other flags in order to register the ship under them.
 On 10 August 2018, they applied to register the ship with a Vatican-State flag, but this was denied by Vatican.
 On 27 August 2018 the ship arrived in Marseille and its operator MSF announced that the owner had applied for a registration of the vessel in the flag of convenience Panama on 20 August.
 However, on 22 September 2018 the maritime authority of Panama announced that it had initiated procedures to remove the Aquarius from its registry, quoting violations of international law with respect to migrants, rescue at sea and refusing to carry the migrants back to the area where they originated (UNCLOS, SOLAS and SAR convention).
 The Government of Panama initiated the process based on information received from Italy that the Aquarius had not followed international regulations and legal proceedings concerning the transport of migrants.
 Aquarius was specifically accused of not returning the rescued migrants to Libya as required by the SAR convention.

 In September 2018, the vessel continued to be classed with Germanischer Lloyd and registered with Gibraltar flag as a research / survey vessel.
 This led to issues with authorities, as a research and survey vessel cannot operate as a passenger vessel unless it reflects these changes in its registry documents.
 After the ship returned to Marseille in early October 2018 the owner issued a statement about negotiating to obtain a new flag from Switzerland, Luxembourg or Venezuela.
 As per Equasis and IHS maritime, on 1 September 2018, the ship changed its name to Aquarius 2 and changed its flag to Germany.
 As per Equasis and IHS maritime, on 1 November 2018, the ship changed its name to Aquarius Dignitus and changed its flag to Liberia.